simonihmig/responsive-image/apps/docs/src/usage/component.md

 ### Responsive layout

 By default, the component will render the image in a responsive layout i.e. one that automatically takes the whole available width of its parent element.
-For this it will automatically apply the following CSS to you image:
+For this it will automatically apply the following CSS to your image:

 ```css
 img {